pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 D> How would you interpret these scores?
 How do you explain the significant spike at the highest level of involvement?

-### Further study
-Accurate measurement of psychological constructs is a complex topic that goes beyond the scope of this course.
-Please note that the examples in this chapter do not constitute a thorough analysis of latent constructs.
-Correlations and cluster analysis are great for exploration.
-Structural equation modelling is best practice in psychographic analysis.
-If you are interested in the statistical intricacies of measuring the customer experience, then read _Scale Development: Theory and Applications_ by Robert Devils (2011).

 ## Quiz
 The sixth quiz asks some questions about correlations and cluster analysis.